water heater working

 Simple Analogy

 Think of a water heater like boiling water in a kettle.
-Heat is applied at the bottom, the water warms up, and the hotter water rises upward.
+Heat is applied at the bottom of the container, causing the water to warm up.
+As the water heats, the hotter and lighter water rises to the top while the cooler water moves downward to be heated.
+This natural movement continues until all the water reaches the desired temperature.

 4. Types of Water Heaters